jkeuhlen/jkeuhlen-blog/_posts/2025-08-04-Silly-Computations.md

   cachedBy bytes (runDB . get $ orgId)
 ```

-(`cachedBy`'s particular implementation is less interesting though it's fairly straightforward to build on top of Yesod's specific cache or to make your own within your `Handler` monad.)
+(`cachedBy`'s particular implementation is left to the reader.
+It's fairly straightforward to build on top of Yesod's specific cache or to make your own within your `Handler`.)

 This allows us to share the results of database lookups across the lifecycle of a single request.
 Without it, there's really no way (within Yesod's framework) to share data between your middleware and your handler contexts.

 ### 2. Just Pass the Whole Thing

-The simpler fix, and the one I wish we’d use more, is: **stop throwing away the result.**
+The simpler fix, and the one I wish we'd use more, is: **stop throwing away the result.**

 If you fetch the `Organization` early, just pass the whole entity through the stack.
 Even if some functions only use the ID, or ignore it entirely.

 This might feel wasteful.
-Isn’t it inefficient to keep passing data we don’t use?
+Isn't it inefficient to keep passing data we don't use?

 Not really.
 Haskell is lazy.
-If no one touches the data, it won’t be evaluated.
+If no one touches the data, it won't be evaluated.
 And compared to the costs of a database round-trip, the overhead is tiny.

-More importantly, it prevents a common failure mode: someone changes a feature to need more fields, doesn’t see the data is already available, and adds a fresh DB call.
+More importantly, it prevents a common failure mode: someone changes a feature to need more fields, doesn't see the data is already available, and adds a fresh database call.

 Passing the entity makes the cost of that data **obvious** and **free**.
 It's much easier to see a duplicate call when you already have the results in context (and since we often name things similarly, e.g. `org` or `orgId`, the compiler will warn you too!)